Since the outbreak of the Covid-19 pandemic two years ago, travel businesses have had to deal with some challenging economic times.

 Key Factors Shaping Travel Industry in 2022

-When it comes to vacationing, people are doing more and more of what they've always wanted to do: staying close to home and taking a bike ride across the country or seeing iconic sites in far-flung destinations.
+When it comes to vacationing, people are doing more and more of what they've always wanted: staying close to home and taking a bike ride across the country or seeing iconic sites in far-flung destinations.

-Such factors affect in the long run; however, fundamental factors took immediate effect in the new normal.
+Such factors have an effect in the long run; however, fundamental factors took immediate effect in the new normal.

 What follows are the factors that currently influence global tourism.